jg-digital-media/grid_project/readme.md

 Grid is turned off on mobile screens where a 1 column layout is preferred where possible.

-You can visit the URL for this website at https://projects.jonniegrieve.co.uk/grid_project
+You can visit the URL for this website at <a href="https://projects.jonniegrieve.co.uk/grid_project" target="blank">https://projects.jonniegrieve.co.uk/grid_project"</a>

 ## Using the site